themese/sportdash/README.md

 ### interfaces
 As I'm doing somewhat of a monolith, I will create a interfaces folder to store shared interfaces between the backend and front end.

+## Things to Improve
+1. Add independency injection using classes and interfaces
+2. Add fake db to tests